mmazepa/simple_PHP_calculator/README.md

 $ php -S localhost:8080
 ```

-and then type `localhost:8080/src/index.php` in your browser.
+and then go to [localhost:8080/src/index.php](https://localhost:8080/src/index.php "Simple PHP Calculator Homepage") in your browser.